 We derive a majority of our net revenue from tuition financed by the Title IV programs.
-For the years ended December 31, 2006 and 2007, 67.9%, and 70.2%, respectively, of our net revenue was derived from the Title IV programs.
+For the years ended December 31, 2006 and 2007, 63.8%, and 65.5%, respectively, of our net revenue was derived from the Title IV programs.
 Our students also rely on scholarships, personal savings, private loans, and employer tuition reimbursements to pay a portion of their tuition and related expenses.
-During fiscal 2007, payments derived from private loans constituted approximately 5.1% of our net revenue.
+During fiscal 2007 and the first six months of 2008, payments derived from private loans constituted less than 5.0% of our net revenue.
 Third party lenders independently determine whether a loan to a student is classified as subprime, and, based on these determinations, payments derived from subprime loans have historically constituted less than 0.2% of our net revenue.
 Our future revenues could be affected if and to the extent the Department of Education restricts our participation in the Title IV programs, as it did during the period between 2005 and 2007.
 Current conditions in the credit markets have adversely affected the environment surrounding access to and cost of student loans.
 The legislative and regulatory environment is also changing, and new federal legislation was recently enacted pursuant to which the Department of Education is authorized to buy Title IV loans and implement a "lender of last resort" program in certain circumstances.
-See "Risk Factors" and "Regulation - Regulation will improve access to Title IV funding or the impact of any of these developments on future performance.
+See "Risk